yennietran/AIDD-Final-Project/README.md

    - Click on a resource to view details
    - Click "Book Now" to create a booking
    - Bookings may require approval depending on resource settings
+   - If a time slot is unavailable, you can join the waitlist

 ## Core Features